Provenance-Emu/Provenance/.github/ISSUE_TEMPLATE/bug-report.md

 <!--- DISCLAIMERS ---------------------------------------------------------------

 🛑 STOP!
 Before posting, make sure you…
-✅ have checked issues for existing bug reports.
+✅ …have checked issues for existing bug reports.
-✅ are using the latest development build (may have been fixed already) ✅ have discussed the issue on our Discord:     https://discord.gg/4TK7PU5
+✅ …are using the latest development build (may have already been fixed).
+✅ …have discussed the issue on our Discord:     https://discord.gg/4TK7PU5

 🚫 We DO NOT support unofficial 3rd-party installations (buildstore, iemulators, tweakbox, etc…).
 ☠️ Delete and use official install:  https://git.io/vxABg